How Steadyline Keeps Your Mental Health Data Safe

 I don’t use your data to train models.
 SAM uses inference-only API calls to Groq and Gemini.
 No fine-tuning, no feedback loops that improve a model on your data.
 Your usage makes the app better at understanding you locally; it doesn’t feed a global model.

 I don’t sell data.
 There’s no analytics SDK, no advertising SDK, no data broker integration.
 The business model is a subscription.
 That’s it.
-SAM has no financial incentive to monetize your data because the product itself is the revenue stream.
+The NAMI recommends evaluating mental health apps for data practices before trusting them with sensitive information.
+This is why I don’t gamify mental health either: SAM has no financial incentive to monetize your data because the product itself is the revenue stream.

 The harder question: what about future AI features?

 AI capability is moving fast.
-I’m planning features that will use more sophisticated AI — things like pattern recognition across months of data, or a conversational AI that can genuinely discuss your mental state over time.
+I’m planning features that will use more sophisticated AI: pattern recognition across months of data, a conversational AI that can genuinely discuss your mental state over time.

 My commitment for those features:

-3. Same anonymization pipeline, stricter if anything.
+- Same anonymization standard.
 The more powerful the AI task, the more careful I’ll be about what context it receives.

 The bottom line

-Mental health apps have a trust problem because most of them earn it poorly.
+Mental health apps have a trust problem because most of them are built for good days, and research confirms many apps share data with third parties without adequate disclosure.
 They collect broadly, process opaquely, and explain nothing.

-SAM is built on the opposite assumptions: collect minimally, process locally when possible, be explicit about the exceptions, and give you real controls.
+SAM is built on the opposite assumptions: collect minimally, anonymize before processing, be explicit about what AI sees, and give you real controls.

 Your data is yours.
-The AI is there to help you understand it, not to consume it.
+Your data knows things before you do, and the AI is there to help you understand it, not to consume it.

 SAM is available on Android.
 The full Privacy Policy is accessible from the Settings screen within the app.